shubh7727am/Inno.Ai/Logo_Design/README.md

 - The **minimalistic design** ensures the logo is versatile and adaptable for different mediums.
 - The **universal appeal** of the bulb and wireless signals ensures instant recognition and relatability.
 - The **symbolism** bridges the gap between abstract concepts like neural networks and tangible ideas like IoT devices.

+# Logo Design

+- Created with adobe after effects
+- Converted to json format via bodymovin plugin
+- Will be used for splash screen

 ## Conclusion
 This logo is a visual representation of interdisciplinary technological advancements, symbolizing the seamless integration of AI, IoT, and innovation.
 It is designed to inspire and resonate with individuals and organizations working in cutting-edge tech fields.